Ignis17/Bash-Scripts/README.md

 ## Scripts for Debian/Ubuntu based environment
 - *up.sh:*
->This a tool that automates the update procedure for Debian and Ubuntu based Linux systems.
+>This tool automates the update procedure for Debian and Ubuntu based Linux systems.

 - *compile.sh:*
 >Shell script to compile C++ file(s).